Injury Prevention in Australian Childcare: A Guide to Keeping Children Safe and Healthy

 • Keep emergency contact information updated and easily accessible.

-• Gather comprehensive allergy information from parents or guardians6.
+• Gather comprehensive allergy information from parents or guardians.

 • Implement strict food allergy policies and educate staff on allergen awareness.